It comes as no surprise that the popularity of social media is growing, with an estimated 35.7 million people using it in the UK alone.

 Social media is used for many different reasons - from making professional connections, to solving work problems, connecting with family and friends, or simply to pass time as you take a break.

-Let's have a look at last year's statistics:
+Let's have a look at some recent statistics:

 - Facebook has an estimated 32 million user accounts in the UK